with a better browsing experience; allow us to assess, monitor, and improve the website’s

 This is noteworthy as consumers are more willing than ever to bank online.
 The study found that 76 percent of Filipinos say they would open some kind of financial account online, such as personal loans (33 percent), credit cards (38 percent) and everyday transaction accounts (40 percent).

-Acceptance for Biometrics Filipinos have at the same time become more accepting of biometrics, with the study revealing that 72 percent are also happy to provide this information to their bank.
+Filipinos have at the same time become more accepting of biometrics, with the study revealing that 72 percent are also happy to provide this information to their bank.
 The use of fingerprints was the most widely accepted approach (76 percent), facial scans came second (40 percent) and eye scans came in third (23 percent).
 A more popular alternative with Filipinos was analysis of how they type in their password (77 percent), a technique known as behavioural biometrics.

 The survey also asked Filipinos about the current security used when logging into their mobile banking apps beyond traditional usernames and passwords.
 The five most widely used security alternatives were: